streptomyces/alog/README.md

     my $backbn = "." . $file . ".backup";

+This is optional.
+The default notes file is stored in `$file`.

 #### `-dayadjust`

 Integer.
 Adjust the date by this many days.
 When this is used the